nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/UserGuide.md

 	'q' to exit
 ```

-this example was done when the size of the ingredient list is 14.
+This example was done when the size of the ingredient list is 14.

 Examples: